rundeck/rundeck/docs/en/api/rundeck-api.md

 * `format` : can be "xml" or "yaml" to specify the output format.
 Default is "xml"
 * `dupeOption`: A value to indicate the behavior when importing jobs which already exist.
 Value can be "skip", "create", or "update".
 Default is "create".
 * `project` : (**since v8**) Specify the project that all job definitions should be imported to.
 If not specified, each job definition must define the project to import to.
+* `uuidOption`: Whether to preserve or remove UUIDs from the imported jobs.
+Allowed values (**since V9**):
+    *  `preserve`: Preserve the UUIDs in imported jobs.
+This may cause the import to fail if the UUID is already used.
+(Default value).
+    *  `remove`: Remove the UUIDs from imported jobs.
+Allows update/create to succeed without conflict on UUID.

 Result: